temporalio/documentation/docs/production-readiness/develop.md

 For details on setting up authorization, see [Authorization](#authorization).

-#### Request Body
+#### Request body

-General specification for the `POST` Request body contains payloads.
+The general specification for the `POST` request body contains payloads.
-By default, all field values in your payload are Base64 encoded, regardless of whether they are encrypted by your custom codec implementation.
+By default, all field values in your payload are base64 encoded, regardless of whether they are encrypted by your custom codec implementation.

-The following example shows a sample `POST` Request body with Base64 encoding.
+The following example shows a sample `POST` request body with base64 encoding.

 ```json
 {